 “I love the feeling of being on the cutting edge — to stand up front, like a train driver, and witness everything first hand,” says Raffael, who counts traveling, shopping and posing as his job duties.
 With his wife Marion (@ladyvenom) acting as the photographer on most productions, Raffael feels comfortable expressing himself freely in front of the camera.
 “At times, I have the best ideas shortly before shooting,” says Raffael.
 “My plan is to not have a plan.”

 Weekend Hashtag Project is a series featuring designated themes and hashtags chosen by Instagram’s Community Team.
 For a chance to be featured on the Instagram blog, follow @instagram and look for a post announcing the weekend’s project every Friday.

-The goal this weekend is to take creative videos where you hold your camera completely still in order to capture the motion in a set frame.
+The goal this weekend is to photograph imperfections in your surroundings to show how mistakes and flaws can in fact be photographed in a beautiful way.
 Some tips to get you started:

-PROJECT RULES: Please add the #WHPholdstill hashtag only to videos taken over this weekend and only submit your own videos to the project.
-If you include music in your video submissions, please only use music to which you own the rights.
-Any tagged video taken over the weekend is eligible to be featured Monday morning.
+PROJECT RULES: Please add the #WHPimperfections hashtag only to photos taken over this weekend and only submit your own photographs to the project.
+Any tagged image taken over the weekend is eligible to be featured Monday morning.

 Monthly Hashtag Project is a series featuring designated themes and hashtags chosen by Instagram’s Community Team.
 For a chance to be featured on the Instagram blog, follow @music on Instagram.

-This month’s prompt was #MHPlive, which asked participants to create images of a live musical performance.
-Guest curator Sacha Lecca (@sachalecca) selected some of his favorite submissions from the project, but be sure to check out the rest here.
+This month’s prompt was #MHPmusicmuse, which asked participants to make portraits of people in their life who inspire them musically, taking inspiration from guest curator Rambo (@rambo).
+We selected some of our favorite submissions from the project, but be sure to check out the rest here.